No items found.

 • Navigate through your recording: When you select text in your transcript, the timeline playhead jumps to the exact point in your recording.

 • Search for specific phrases in your video: Use the search bar to find a specific phrase in your transcript and timeline.
-With Ai speaker detection you can even skim search results by speaker to find any shareable quote much faster!

-Our Ai transcriptions come in over 100 languages, so no matter what language you're recording in, you can edit effortlessly.
+Our AI transcriptions come in over 100 languages, so no matter what language you're recording in, you can edit effortlessly.

 Once you've got a final cut, Riverside has automated tools for polishing your video.
 You can: